rochester-rcl/rcl-nlp-tools/sentence_processor/README.md

 `python3 sentence_processor.py --input my_pdf.pdf --output my_output.csv --text stop_words.txt --mode find --offset 5`

-The script outputs 2 files, one appended *sentence.csv* and the other appendend *topic_model.csv*.
+The script outputs 2 files, one appended *sentence.csv* and the other appended *topic_model.csv*.

 The first file contains the results produced by the SentenceProcessor instance and contains the page number, the matched sentence, and the count for how many times a stop word or key word occurred on the given page.